FusionCodeEU/FusionCodeEU.github.io/docs/pdfcollection/index.md

 # pdfcollection
 ## General
 The purpose of this command-line tool is to control and improve the quality and consistency of collections with Portable Document Format (PDF) files.
-Even when the collection is a massive unstructured mess.
 Collections include but are not limited to directories with documents, e-book libraries et cetera.
 This tool and it's embedded dependencies are all licensed under the MIT license and therefor free for personal and commercial use.

 ## Download
 The current version of this tool is `0.5.1 (beta)`.
 The tool is available for the platforms `windows`, `linux` and `macos` for the architectures x64 (64-bit) and x86 (32-bit).
 The `alpine`-platform is x64-only. *If you're not sure which architecture to use, use the x86 version (it works on both).*